Skip to main content

 • case.lost - Triggered when a merchant wins a case

-• case.closed - Triggered when a case is closed without being filed
+• case.rejected - Triggered when a case is rejected

 Webhook Payload